Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

   * Answer:
     * A class component that implements either one or both of the lifecycle methods **getDerivedStateFromError** or **componentDidCatch** becomes an **error boundary**.
     * The static method *getDerivedStateFromError* is used to render a fallback UI after an error is thrown and the *componentDidCatch* method is used to log the error information.

+* ### Q13.
+What is Hight Order Components (HOC)?
+What is an HOC Pattern?
+  * Answer:
+    * A pattern where a function takes a component as an agrument and return a new component.
+    * Typically HOC add additional functionaly or data to the originalComponent.
+    * Syntax:
+    ```js
+    const NewComponent = higherOrderComponent( originalComponent );
+    const EnhanceComponent = higherOrderComponent( originalComponent );

+    // non technical point of view
+    const IronMan = withSuit( TonyStark );
+    // TonyStart is the original component,
+    // withSuit() is the function that will enhanced TonyStart and return IronMan which is the enhanced component.
+    ```